Minor Sparsifiers and the Distributed Laplacian Paradigm: Implications in Graph Algorithms

-To simulate Line 2, we add an additional vertex $v_0$ to $G $ such that $V^{G\rightarrow \overline G}_{map}(v_0) = \overline V$, and add edges $(v_0, v)$ for each $v \in P$ by setting $E^{G\rightarrow \overline G}_{map}(v_0, v)$ be a selfloop on $v$ if $v \in \overline V$, and $E^{G\rightarrow \overline G}_{map}(v_0, v)$ be a selfloop on an arbitrary vertex of $\overline V$ if $v = v_{aux}$.
+To simulate Line \ref{line:mcf_3}, we add an additional vertex $v_0$ to $G $ such that $S^{G\rightarrow \overline G}(v_0) = \overline V$, and add edges $(v_0, v)$ for each $v \in P$ by setting $E^{G\rightarrow \overline G}_{map}(v_0, v)$ be a selfloop on $v$ if $v \in \overline V$, and $E^{G\rightarrow \overline G}_{map}(v_0, v)$ be a selfloop on an arbitrary vertex of $\overline V$ if $v = v_{aux}$.
 The resulting graph $G$ is a $(3, 2)$-flow-preconditioned minor distributed to $\overline G$.

-For Line 3-9 of Algorithm~\ref{algo:min-cost-flow}, each execution of Perturbation and Progress subroutines (see Appendix~\ref{sec:min-cost-flow-algo} for details) takes a constant number of basic vector operations in Lemma~\ref{lem:basic_operation} or solves a Laplacian system on graph $G$.
+For lines \ref{line:mcf_5}-\ref{line:mcf_10} of Algorithm~\ref{algo:min-cost-flow_renew}, the execution of each line takes a constant number of basic vector operations in Lemma~\ref{lem:basic_operation} or solves a Laplacian system on graph $G$.
 To solve a Laplacian system, since all the vertices of $Q$ have two incident edges, we eliminate vertices of $Q$ in $O(1)$ rounds, and the resulting graph is $O(1)$-minor distributed to $\overline G$.
 By Theorem~\ref{thm:Main}, every Laplacian system can be solved in $\overline n^{o(1)}(\overline n^{1/2} + D)$ rounds.
-Based on the parameter setting, Line 3-9 can be simulated in $\widetilde O(\overline m^{3/7+o(1)}(\overline n^{1/2} + D) \poly (\log W))$ rounds.
+Based on the parameter setting, lines \ref{line:mcf_5}-\ref{line:mcf_10} can be simulated in $\widetilde O(\overline m^{3/7+o(1)}(\overline n^{1/2} + D) \poly (\log W))$ rounds.